sverrejb/sverre.me/content/projects/ebike/index.md

 ## The first iteration

 I still wanted a "classical" looking bike, meaning no suspension, a frame with a horizontal top tube and slim, round tubes of steel, no bulky aluminum!
 I found a bike going for 200 NOK.
 An old 80's mountain bike from Merida.
-While more modern than the DBS, the shape of the frame looked about right, and it had 26" inch wheels.
+While more modern than the DBS, the shape of the frame looked about right, and it had 26" wheels.
 It was very well used, had a lot of problems with the gears and scratched paint, but seemed robust and suitable.
 I planned to have the frame sanded and powder coated at some time anyway, maybe in some retro-looking british racing green.

 {{ projectImage (img_name="merida.jpg", alt="The Merida bike before conversion", width=1000) }}